MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 ---
 # Streamline your workflows with Edge Command Palette

-Edge Command Palette is a Microsoft Edge experiment that makes it possible to access helpful browser commands and DevTools commands from the keyboard.
+Use Edge Command Palette to quickly access various Microsoft Edge browser commands and DevTools commands from the keyboard.

-Using Edge Command Palette, it is easy to access productivity and developer features that normally require clicking through several menus or learning multiple keyboard shortcuts.
+Using Edge Command Palette, you can directly access productivity and developer features that normally require clicking through several menus or using a series of keyboard shortcuts.

 ![A Microsoft Edge window showing the Command Palette input box in the center](./media/command-palette.png)